 - 1/2 cup corn meal

-- 2 tbsp Dizzy Pig seasonings (works well with all rubs except Cow Lick)
+- 2 Tbsp Dizzy Pig seasonings (any flavor except Cow Lick)

 - 2 tsp salt